 Take a tour of history through the award-winning Mariposa Museum and History Center.
 Explore a variety of exhibits ranging from a collection of beautiful Miwuk basketry to an example of what a one-room miner’s cabin would look like.
 You can also see a working stamp mill and the 70+-year-old press and print shop of the Mariposa Gazette.

-For even more information on mining history in California, stop by the California State Mining and Mineral Museum which is just around the corner (closed in 2020 due to COVID-19).
+For even more information on mining history in California, stop by the California State Mining and Mineral Museum which is just around the corner.
 The 13.8-pound piece of crystalline gold, the Fricot Nugget, is worth the stop all on its own.
 Plus, you’ll find free kids activities, and discover many more beautiful minerals and mining artifacts.